 Shy loser Diego wakes up after an accident and has been transformed into Tony T. a smooth-talking no-holds-barred stuntman.
+Suffering from a case of Frontal Syndrome he's the perfect case-st...
+Read allShy loser Diego wakes up after an accident and has been transformed into Tony T. a smooth-talking no-holds-barred stuntman.
 Suffering from a case of Frontal Syndrome he's the perfect case-study for young neurologist Jaana.
 Everyone hopes that Diego will soon recover, accept for D...
 Read allShy loser Diego wakes up after an accident and has been transformed into Tony T. a smooth-talking no-holds-barred stuntman.
 Suffering from a case of Frontal Syndrome he's the perfect case-study for young neurologist Jaana.
 Everyone hopes that Diego will soon recover, accept for Diego himself.

 Doormat to his stuntman brother Cisse (Robbie Cleiren with a fearlessly dumb two-tone hair-do), for whom he engineers the death-defying logistics that allow him to shine as daredevil on a local cop show, painfully shy Diego (Helsen) finds himself pressed into duty when his sibling winds up with a broken arm.
 Jumping out of a third story window at the wrong moment, he misses his mark and lands on his head, passing out and rushed to the emergency room.
 Regaining consciousness, he doesn't seem to have suffered much from the fall but claims he feels "sexy" and demands being called Tony T. Respected brain surgeon David Vandewoestijne (angular Peter Van den Begin, oozing subtle menace) and his fawning grad student Jaana (lovely Kristine Van Pellicom) suspect that Diego may be suffering from frontal lobe syndrome where a blow to the head can radically alter someone's personality a genuine affliction, by the way and urge him to take further tests in preparation for what they consider an inevitable operation that would "restore" him to his former self.